 In basketball, there are many rules that seek to keep the game quick and fast pacing; the 8-second is one of those.
-Whenever a team inbounds the ball or recuperates the possession on their backcourt, they have 8 seconds to cross the midcourt line into the frontcourt; otherwise, the referee calls an 8-second violation, and the ball is given to the other team.
-However, the 8- the second rule is only for NBA and FIBA basketball.
-In American college and high school basketball, the rule works the same, but the time players have to cross the midcourt line is 10 seconds.
+Whenever a team inbounds the ball or recuperates the possession on their backcourt, they have eight seconds to cross the midcourt line into the frontcourt; otherwise, the referee calls an 8-second violation, and the ball is given to the other team.
+Read on to learn all about the 8-second violation in basketball!

-Most of the time point guards do carry the ball into the frontcourt in under 8 seconds, however, it is not that unusual to see 8-second violations being called.
-There are two main reasons teams end up taking more than the allotted time to cross the court.
-The first one is because of pure distraction; sometimes players want to slow the game down and end up forgetting about the rule, and calmly cruising the backcourt in more than 8 seconds.
-The second one is when the opponent is playing press defense, which ends up confusing the offense and making it difficult to get through the defense in only 8 seconds.
+Most of the time, point guards do carry the ball into the frontcourt in under eight seconds.
+However, it is possible for players to fail to cross the line in time.
+There are generally two main reasons teams can end up taking more than the allotted time to cross the court.
+The first is pure distraction.
+Sometimes, players want to slow the game down in order to run time off the clock if their team is ahead in the game.
+As a result, they can end up forgetting about the rule and calmly cruise from the backcourt to the front in more than eight seconds.

 The second reason a team can fail to follow the Eight-Second Rule is if the opponent is playing press defense and ends up confusing the offense, making it difficult to get through the defense in only eight seconds.
 A strong defensive squad can attempt to cause an 8-second violation as a strategy, using their defensive formation to make crossing the midcourt line as difficult as possible.

 What is the difference between an 8-Second violation and a backcourt violation?